zachwill/blog/_posts/2020-12-03-linkedin-is-bizarre.md

 > Even though it’s not.
 Not when you add stories, audio messages, DMs, a social
 > feed, or anything else.
 The platform might be less alternate universe and
 > more down to earth if the truth was acknowledged: performative
-> professionalism, job hunting, and networking are extensions of work not play.
+> professionalism, job hunting, and networking are extensions of work &mdash; not play.

 &mdash; [Fadeke Adegbuyi][twitter]